 Added #2063403: Fatal when editing a nonexistent image effect to summary and we need to fix upgrade path first for image #2049465: Upgrade of image styles and effects broken

-Marked #2007248: When CKEditor is disabled, editor config entities that refer to it cause a Twig exception as a duplicate of this issue.
+Marked #2007248: When CKEditor module is uninstalled, the right text editor config entities are affected but their labels are missing as a duplicate of this issue.
 See comment #15 (in that issue) by David_Rothstein in particular.